Tomáš Berdych: 2014: Australian Open semi-final, two titles

 Berdych reached his first Australian Open semi-final.
 In the semifinal, he lost to Stanislas Wawrinka in four sets.

-Berdych defeated a red-hot Marin Cilic to secure the ABN-AMBRO championship in Rotterdam.
+Berdych defeated a red-hot Marin Čilić to secure the ABN-AMBRO championship in Rotterdam.
 With this victory, he returns to his highest career ranking, #5.
-Berdych lost to Roberto Bautista-Agut in the second round of the 2014 Indian Wells Masters.
+Berdych lost to Roberto Bautista Agut in the second round of the 2014 Indian Wells Masters.
 Although he entered the 2014 Sony Open Tennis ranked No. 7, Berdych reclaimed his career high ranking of No. 5 at the conclusion of the tournament, after withdrawing before his semifinal match with Rafael Nadal due to gastroenteritis.
-He was defeated by in-form Guillermo Garcia-Lopez in the third round of the 2014 Monte-Carlo Rolex Masters.
+He was defeated by in-form Guillermo García López in the third round of the 2014 Monte-Carlo Rolex Masters.
 Berdych reached the quarterfinals of the French Open, most notably beating John Isner in the fourth round before losing in straight sets to in-form Ernests Gulbis.

-Berdych struggled in the grass court season; he lost to eventual finalist Feliciano Lopez in the quarterfinals of the 2014 Aegon Championships.
-He reaches the third round of 2014 Wimbledon Championships before falling to Marin Cilic in straight sets.
+Berdych struggled in the grass court season; he lost to eventual finalist Feliciano López in the quarterfinals of the 2014 Aegon Championships.
+He reaches the third round of 2014 Wimbledon Championships before falling to Marin Čilić in straight sets.

-At the 2014 US Open Berdych reached the quarterfinals where he lost to eventual champion Marin Cilic in straight sets.
+At the 2014 US Open Berdych reached the quarterfinals where he lost to eventual champion Marin Čilić in straight sets.
 His results continue to improve after US Open.
 He made two finals of the 2014 China Open (tennis) losing to Novak Djokovic.
 He made to the quarterfinals of the 2014 Shanghai Rolex Masters.
 In the quarterfinals, he lost to eventual finalist Gilles Simon.
 Berdych clinches the 2014 If Stockholm Open title by defeating defending champion Grigor Dimitrov in the final.

 In December, Berdych announced that he had parted ways with his coach of six years Tomáš Krupa and fitness trainer David Vydra.
 Daniel Vallverdu was appointed as Berdych's coach for the 2015 season.
 Azuz Simcich became his new fitness coach.